 - Environmental extremist activity is largely limited to the west coast, in California, Washington, and Oregon.

 THREAT TO NEW JERSEY: LOW

-Environmental rights extremists are not active in New Jersey because grassroots organizations already take an active role in environmental issues, reducing the perceived need for violent and criminal action.
+Environmental rights extremists are not active in New Jersey because grassroots organizations throughout the state take an active role in environmental issues—reducing the perceived need for violent and criminal action.
 Aggressive oversight by environmental agencies at the state and federal levels and prosecutions of environmental extremists have also contributed to the low threat level.
 There have been no documented violent incidents involving environmental extremists in New Jersey since 1998.

-- Conservation groups in New Jersey routinely join forces to oppose projects they deem detrimental to the environment such as natural gas and oil pipelines.
+- Conservation groups in New Jersey routinely join forces to oppose projects they deem detrimental to the environment, such as natural gas and oil pipelines that could cause pollution.

 NEW JERSEY NEXUS

 - Activists have become increasingly involved in the fight against pipeline construction in New Jersey.
 The successful protests in Standing Rock, North Dakota against the Dakota Access Pipeline could further embolden local groups to block the PennEast pipeline.

 According to PennEast, the pipeline will originate in Dallas, Luzerne County in northeastern Pennsylvania and terminate at Transco’s pipeline interconnection near Pennington (Mercer County).